Florida Hospital: History

-In 1961, Don W. Welch, CEO of Florida Sanitarium and others purchased a pasture north of Orlando, Florida.
+In 1961, Don W. Welch, CEO of Florida Sanatorium and others purchased a pasture north of Orlando, Florida.
 In 1979, Mardian J. Blair the second CEO of Florida Hospital.

 In 1970, the name Florida Hospital was first used when Florida Sanitarium changed its name to Florida Hospital Orlando.

 In 1984, Thomas L. Werner became the president and CEO of Florida Hospital.

 In late August 1993, Florida Hospital purchased Kissimmee Memorial Hospital from Columbia Hospital Corporation.
 Making it the fifth hospital to be operated by the subsidiary.
 Also Willow Creek Hospital in Arlington, Texas was sold by Columbia Hospital Corporation to Adventist Health System.
 Both hospitals were sold for $26.5 million, ending a lawsuit filed by Adventist Health System against Columbia Hospital Corporation.

 In August 1999, Thomas L. Werner president and CEO of Florida Hospital left to become the president and CEO of Adventist Health System.

 In late March 2000, Florida Hospital announced that it planned to purchase Winter Park Memorial Hospital.
 In early July, it took over the management of the hospital.

 In late February 2006, Donald L. Jernigan executive vice president and CEO of Florida Florida was chosen as president and CEO of Adventist Health System.
 He took office on March 1.
 In 2006, Lars Houmann became the new president and CEO of Florida Hospital.

 In early December 2012, Kangaroo Express donated $110,000 to Florida Hospital Pink Army for its fight against breast cancer.

+In early January 2013, Florida Hospital sold the vacant lot where Florida Hospital Ormond Memorial once stood for $2 million to Buddy LaCour and investors.

 In early October 2013, Florida Hospital opened two women's health centers, one in Celebration, Florida and another in Winter Park, Florida.

-On December 1, 2015, Lars Houman became president and CEO of only Adventist Health System's Florida Division, he and his predicures were doing both of the jobs.
+On December 1, 2015, Lars Houman became president and CEO of Adventist Health System's Florida Division; he and his predecessors were doing both of the jobs.

 In early February 2016, Florida Hospital opened its third free lung clinic in Kissimmee, Florida.

-After the Pulse nightclub shooting in early June, Florida Hospital spent $3.5 million on security.
-It purchased 2,500 security cameras and had them installed at there central Florida campuses.
-And it also purchased six German Shepherds.
-Florida Hospital hired 162 security guards to patrol its central Florida campuses, the majority of them would be in uniform and twelve of them would be in dress clothes.
+After the Pulse nightclub shooting in June 2016, Florida Hospital spent $3.5 million on security.
+It purchased and installed 2,500 security cameras at its central Florida campuses.
+It also purchased six German Shepherds.
+Florida Hospital hired 162 security guards to patrol its central Florida campuses; majority would be in uniform and twelve would be in dress clothes.

 In late May 2017, Florida Hospital was negotiating with Sanford Burnham Prebys Medical Discovery Institute to purchase their facility in Lake Nona, Orlando, Florida.
-But in late January 2018, they changed their mind about purchasing the facility.
-The reason why they changed their mind was because they did not want to compete against their partner University of Central Florida.
-Before Florida Hospital changed its mind they had tried to secretly purchase the facility from Sanford Burnham Prebys Medical Discovery Institute, when Orange County officials found out about it they were upset.
+In late January 2018, it changed its mind about purchasing the facility because it did not want to compete against its partner, University of Central Florida.
+Before Florida Hospital changed its mind, it had tried to secretly purchase the facility from Sanford Burnham Prebys Medical Discovery Institute, when Orange County officials found out about it they were upset.

-In November, Florida Hospital became the first hospital network in the United States to purchase the Senhance Surgical System.
+In November 2017, Florida Hospital became the first hospital network in the United States to purchase the Senhance Surgical System.
 The European robotic surgical system was approved by the FDA in October.